 “I wanted to see how much I could do with one leg,” she says.
 “I heard about the Paralympics a few months into my recovery, and the dream was born pretty quickly.
 Sports gave me a second chance to represent my country, so I retired from the Army and headed into the world of athletics.”

 Injured in 2004, Stockwell was the first female American soldier in history to lose a limb in active combat.
 Four years later, she became the first Iraq War veteran to qualify for the Paralympic Games, competing in swimming at the Beijing 2008 Paralympic Games.
-Now, the veteran and Purple Heart recipient has transitioned to training for paratriathlon as a member of Team Toyota.
+The veteran and Purple Heart recipient transitioned to paratriathlon and competed at the Tokyo 2020 Paralympic Games as a member of Team Toyota.

 The Power of Athletics